openhatch/oh-mainline/docs/getting_started/handling_contributions.rst

     * When you deploy, check a page or two to make sure things are okay.

-For more details on how we use Hudson and how to force a Hudson build, see `Continuous integration with Hudson`_.
+For more details on how we use Jenkins and how to force a Jenkins build, see `Continuous integration with Jenkins and Travis CI`_.

 .. _Login team: https://openhatch.org/wiki/Login_team
-.. _Continuous integration with Hudson: ../internals/continuous_integration.html
+.. _Continuous integration with Jenkins and Travis CI: ../internals/continuous_integration.html